aurelberra/stopwords/rationale.md

 I added stopwords for the *Iliad* and the *Odyssey* based on the 1000 MFW of each poem in the TLG E full texts and the Perseus lemmatised texts (I extracted the lemmas from the Perseus [Lemmatized Ancient Greek Texts](https://github.com/gcelano/LemmatizedAncientGreekXML), version 1.2.5).
 I compared these lists with the previously used TLG E 1000 MFW, with each other, and with the current version of the Greek stopwords.
 In the structured source for the list I keep the 103 *Iliad* and the 100 *Odyssey* stopwords separate.
 Together they provide a total of 137 unique new words, which are mostly dialectal variants of common words.
 I also checked the whole list and removed 27 duplicates accidentally introduced in the critical abbreviations and in the articles.

+### Greek version 2.8: Fixing details

+I removed νῷ as a form of νώ, because it is much more common as a form of νοῦς.
+I added an abbreviated form for the sake of consistency (ἅσσ for ἅσσα).

 ## Feedback?

 Questions, comments and advice are most welcome.